tjouck/PTandLogGenerator/ReadMe.md

 Provides scripts to generate random process trees and simulate these trees into event logs.

-Detailed information on the workings of the generator and simulator can be found in the paper: "Generating Artificial Data for Empirical Analysis of Process Discovery Algorithms: a Process Tree and Log Generator" in Zotero.
+Detailed information on the workings of the generator and simulator can be found in the paper: "Generating Artificial Data for Empirical Analysis of Process Discovery Algorithms: a Process Tree and Log Generator".

 Process tree generator
 ----------------------